Sunday, October 30, 2005

 Anyway, the Op-Ed and letters page of am/New York prints a quote at the top of the page each day.
 Today's quote:

 "Everything is destroyed -- the ground shook and took everything down.
-All the government people, the press people, they are just driving past."
+All the government people, the press people, they are just driving past."which reminded me of this quote,

 --Syad Hassan of Pakistan on the earthquake that's killed more than 20,000 people there,